 Fats, Oils, & Grease (FOG) Elimination Program

-Joseph Gangler, FOG Prevention Program Technician
+Joseph Gangler, FOG Prevention Program Coordinator

 On May 20, 2010, the City of Valdosta approved a Fats, Oils, and Grease (FOG) Elimination Program Ordinance to amend the code of the City of Valdosta, Georgia concerning fats, oils, and grease prevention for food industry customers.
 The main purpose of the FOG Program is to prevent fats, oils and greases from clogging sewer lines, causing sewage spills or potential backflows of sewage into your business.